 Hout Bay is renowned for its colourful working harbour.
 Seafood outlets, round-the-bay trips to the nearby seal colony, shell and gift shops, and a famous harbour-front emporium attract many visitors.
+Duiker Island is a seal and seabird sanctuary.

-Duiker Island is a seal and sea-bird sanctuary.
-The World of Birds Wildlife Sanctuary is one of the largest bird parks in the world and houses some 3 000 birds.
+The World of Birds Wildlife Sanctuary is one of the largest bird parks in the world and houses some 3 000 birds of 400 different species.